 Tomorrow I start my new job as Priest at St. Philip’s along with assisting at St. Mark’s.
-Today, I say farewell to L.C.
+Today, I say my farewells at L.C.
 Taylor.
 Most of my time there has been doing tax preparation.
 Seven years and about 3,800 returns later I’ve certainly had my fill.

 Of course, I’m going to miss the many people that I’ve worked with.
 I’m also going to miss the some of the food traditions that have been part of the job.